This site requires a more recent version of Adobe Flash Player to function properly.

 Macau VIP And Mass-Market Gaming

-- LVS Macau Rolling Chip Volume: LVS Macau VIP Rolling Chip Volume has increased considerably in the recent past.
-It has increased from $43.4 billion in 2007 to $140 billion in 2014.
+- LVS Macau Rolling Chip Volume: LVS Macau VIP Rolling Chip Volume has increased considerably in the recent past from $43 billion in 2007 to $178 billion in 2013.
+However, the figure declined to under $74 billion in 2015 led by the government's anti-graft measures and slower economy.
 In 2007 and 2008, LVS' Macau Rolling Chip Volume underwent substantial increases due to the opening of Venetian Macau in August 2007 and the Four Seasons Macao in August 2008.
-Trefis expects the LVS' Macau Rolling Chip Volume to increase at high single digit rate and be north of $125 billion by the end of our forecast period.
-If Macau Rolling Chip Volume grows at a higher rate and be north of $200 billion by the end of the forecast period, there could be a 10% upside potential to our estimate for LVS' stock.
-In a bearish scenario, assuming that the Macau Casino industry continues to decline as seen in 2014 and LVS' Macau VIP Table Game Wagers remain around $80 billion by the end of the forecast period, there could be a downside of over 5% to our estimate for LVS' stock.
+Trefis expects the LVS' Macau Rolling Chip Volume to increase at mid-single-digits rate and be north of $115 billion by the end of our forecast period.
+If Macau Rolling Chip Volume grows at a higher rate and be north of $200 billion by the end of the forecast period, there could be around 10% upside potential to our estimate for LVS' stock.
+In a bearish scenario, assuming that the Macau Casino industry continues to decline as seen in 2014 and 2015 and LVS' Macau VIP Table Game Wagers remain rangebound around $50 billion by the end of the forecast period, there could be a downside of close to 10% to our estimate for LVS' stock.
 We believe the increasing population of Chinese high net worth individuals (HNIs) and the expected completion of Cotai projects are likely to be the stimulating factors for future growth.

 For additional details, select a driver above or select a division from the interactive Trefis split for LVS at the top of the page.